-As you already know, you can select which analysis package to use by specifying its name at submission time (see Submit an Analysis) like following:
+As you already know, you can select which analysis package to use by specifying its name at submission time (see Submit an Analysis) as follows:

+'''

-\$./utils/submit.py --package <package name> /path/to/malware
+$ ./utils/submit.py --package <package name> /path/to/malware

+'''

 If none is specified, Cuckoo will try to detect the file type and select the correct analysis package accordingly.
-If the file type is not supported by default the analysis will be aborted, therefore you are always invited to specify the package name whenever it's possible.
+If the file type is not supported by default the analysis will be aborted, therefore we encourage to specify the package name whenever possible.